trytoolchest/toolchest-client-python/docs/docs/getting-started/running-bioinformatics-on-toolchest.md

 and it runs in the cloud!
 Breaking down the arguments:

-- `inputs` are your input files.
+- `read_one` is for input files.
 They can be on your computer, or somewhere else like S3.
 - `output_path` is where your output files are written.
 This can also be your computer, or somewhere else like S3.
 - `database_name` is the name of the Toolchest-hosted database.